coder-mike/microvium/readme.md

 # MicroVM

-A compact scripting engine for MicroControllers for executing small scripts written in a subset of JavaScript.
+A compact, embeddable scripting engine for microcontrollers for executing small scripts written in a subset of JavaScript.

 (The name "MicroVM" is tentative)